Esperanto Day: Background

-The book is considered the founding document for the language and movement, which came to be known as "Esperanto", (meaning "hoper" or "one who hopes", after Zamenhof's psuedonym) as it laid out the fundamental grammar and vocabulary of the language.
+The book is considered the founding document for the language and movement, which came to be known as "Esperanto", (meaning "hoper" or "one who hopes", after Zamenhof's pseudonym) as it laid out the fundamental grammar and vocabulary of the language.
 In 1905, Zamenhof reproduced much of the content of Unua Libro in Fundamento de Esperanto, which he established as the only obligatory authority over Esperanto in the Declaration of Boulogne at the first World Esperanto Congress in August of that year.
 The congress continued to be held in late July and early August thereafter to mark anniversaries of the release of Unua Libro.

 The Esperanto Congresses continue to be held to this day at this time of year, and the Universal Esperanto Association has recognised the day.
 The day is sometimes proposed together with the International Mother Language Day (February 21) by the UEA, because Esperanto has developed into a language with native speakers.